lubgr/tsym/README.md

 # tsym: Tiny Symbolic Library [![Build Status](https://travis-ci.org/lubgr/tsym.svg?branch=develop)](https://travis-ci.org/lubgr/tsym) [![Coverage Status](https://coveralls.io/repos/github/lubgr/tsym/badge.svg?branch=develop)](https://coveralls.io/github/lubgr/tsym?branch=develop) [![BCH compliance](https://bettercodehub.com/edge/badge/lubgr/tsym?branch=develop)](https://bettercodehub.com/results/lubgr/tsym)

 This small C++ library intends to provide a simple approach to symbolic algebra.
-In contrast to fully-fledged computer algebra systems or libraries (e.g. maxima, GiNaC, sympy), only the most basic features are implemented and the scope is limited to real-valued symbols: no complex numbers are taken into account during expression simplification (this prohibits some simplifications and allows for some).
+In contrast to fully-fledged computer algebra systems or libraries (e.g. maxima, GiNaC, sympy), only basic features are implemented and the scope is limited to real-valued symbols: no complex numbers are taken into account during expression simplification (this prohibits some simplifications and allows for some).
 The main features are:

 * automatic simplification `a + b + 2*a = 3*a + b`
 * expand expressions `(a + b)^2 = a^2 + 2*a*b + b^2`